vidyanayak/HelloPlus/README.md

 1. Download as Zip
 2. Open in Visual Studio (this was built using VS 2019 Community Edition)
 3. Restore nuGet packages
+4. Set HelloPlusWeb as Startup project
-4. Compile & Run as PROD (Run as Local/QA/UAT to test other configurations)
+5. Compile & Run as PROD (Run as Local/QA/UAT to test other configurations)

+* Run the HelloPlusTests via Test Explorer